Take Your Next Trip With NATURE HIMALAYA TOURS

 One of the most sought after wildlife holiday destinations in India, Kaziranga National park's 430 square kilometer area sprinkled with elephant-grass meadows, swampy lagoons and dense forests is home to more than 2,200 Indian one-horned rhinoceros, approximately 2/3rd of their total world population.
 Formed in 1908 on the recommendation of Mary Curzon, the park is located at the edge of the Eastern Himalayan biodiversity hotspots - Golaghat and Nagaon district.
 In the year 1985, the park was declared as a World Heritage Site by UNESCO.

-Along with the iconic Greater one-horned rhinoceros, the park is the breeding ground of elephants, wild water buffaloes and swamp deer.
-Over time, the tiger population has also increased in Kaziranga and that's the reason why Kaziranga was declared as a Tiger Reserve in 2006.
+Along with the iconic Greater one-horned rhinoceros, the park is the breeding ground of elephants, wild water buffalo and swamp deer.
+Over the time, the tiger population has also increased in Kaziranga and that's the reason why Kaziranga was declared as a Tiger Reserve in 2006.
 Also, the park is recognized as an Important Bird Area by BirdLife International for the conservation of avifaunal species.
 Birds like lesser white-fronted goose, ferruginous duck, Baer's pochard duck, lesser adjutant, greater adjutant, black-necked stork and Asian Openbill stork specially migrate from Central Asia during the winter season.

 Places of interest includes:

-2. Birding and Botanizing in Banggachang Lake
+2. Birding/Botanizing in Banggachang Lake

 3. Birding and Botanizing in Pankang Teng Tso Lake and Sangetsar Lake